-There are a number of ways in which you may come into contact with the AIVD.
+There are a number of ways in which you can contact the AIVD.

 If you want information about the AIVD

-The AIVD has a Communications Department, which issues general information about the service.
-It can be contacted through the main AIVD telephone number.
+We have a Communications Department, which provides general information about the service.
+You can contact the department through the main AIVD telephone number.

-You may notice something suspicious which you think the AIVD might be interested in.
-If so, you can contact the service at any time, preferably by telephone.
-All information received is treated in the strictest confidence.
+If you noticed something suspicious, and you think this may be interesting to the AIVD, you can contact the service at any time, preferably by telephone.
+All information you provide is treated in the strictest confidence.
 Alternatively, you can report anything suspicious to the local police.

 If the AIVD asks you for information

-It is possible that you, your company or your organisation may be contacted by the AIVD with a request to help with an investigation into a particular person or organisation.
-You are never under any obligation to co-operate with the service.
+It is possible that you, your company, or your organisation is contacted by the AIVD with a request to help in an investigation into a particular person or organisation.

-If you undergo a security screening by the AIVD
+If you have to have a security screening by the AIVD